Desktop App Security Testing

 Unlike web applications that run in browsers with security sandboxes, desktop apps often have deeper system access and different trust boundaries.

-Yes, update mechanism security is a critical component of desktop application testing.
+Yes, identifying weaknesses in the update mechanism is a critical component of desktop application testing.
 We verify that updates are delivered over encrypted channels, properly signed, and cannot be intercepted or tampered with by attackers.
 Insecure update mechanisms are a common way attackers distribute malware to users.